TrudAX/denistrunin-blog/src/draft/upgradeD365-attachments/index.md

 ## Summary

-All code used in this post can be found in the following folder: [https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp)
+The provided solution provides a great flixibility for moving attachments from AX2012 to D365FO.
+All code used in this post can be found in the following folder(AX2012 project is stored as a resouce): [https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp)

 I hope you find this information useful.
 As always, if you see any improvements, suggestions or have some questions about this work don't hesitate to contact me.